Staten Island Ferry is free and imho one of the best "cheap dates" in the city.

 On our return with the ferry some people started to dance tango until we reached Manhattan again!!! (pic 2)

 Richmondtown is a village at the center of Staten island.
-The reason I went there was the historic Richmond town, a town that is an open-air museum!
+The reason I went there was the historic Richmond town, a town that is actually an open-air museum!
 It opened at 1958 and you can see 27 historic buildings that were built there since the 17th century.
 There is a central Info Center where you pay the entrance fee ($5) and they give you a sticker.
 With that you can go inside the museum and some of the buildings.
-The houses that are open are furnished in the 17th century style and there is a person that makes a demonstration about it.
+All these houses that are open are furnished in the 17th century style and there is usually a person in each one that makes a demonstration about it.

 There is also a piece of land where they plan to build some old buildings that were burned out like the First County Courthouse(1729), a jail (1741) and the Jailer’s House(1751).
 The Courthouse destroyed during the Revolutionary War.
 I also saw some churches like the St.Andrew church which is a typical Episcopal-anglican church.